833 SE Main St #318

 What happens with the deposit?

 I require a $300 non-refundable deposit before calendar access is granted.
 While deposits are always non-refundable, they do not expire.
 A new deposit must be paid for each new piece.
 Deposits are applied to the total cost upon completion of your tattoo.

 How do I pay my deposit?

 Can I call the studio to discuss my tattoo idea?

-No. I run every aspect of my business therefore, I am rarely available for phone calls.
+No. Consultations are scheduled after your deposit has been paid.
 The Submission Form is set up so you can share your tattoo concept when I am available to read your proposals.
 We will discuss your tattoo concept over the phone 2 weeks before your tattoo appointment.

 Is the studio open for walk-ins?

-No. My schedule is typically booked out 8 to 10 months.
-I am available by appointment only.
+No. I am available by appointment only.
 The building is locked and you must get buzzed in.
 I cannot answer the elevator call while I am tattooing.

 Do you have a wait list?